-You can picture it now: cocktails in hand as you sit by the pool, grill fired up for an al-fresco dinner so it'll be easy to dive back in before dessert.
+You can picture it now: cocktail in hand as you sit by the pool, grill fired up for an al fresco dinner so you can easily dive back in before dessert.

 When a Pool Makes Financial Sense

 - If you live in a higher-end neighborhood, and most of your neighbors have pools.
 In fact, not having a pool might make your home harder to sell.